GovReady/govready-q/README.md

 * Create a compliance app
 * Edit a compliance app's YAML files
 * Edit a compliance app using GovReady-Q's authoring tools
-* Deploy the app to a production instance of GovReady-Q and storing apps in a source code version control repository
+* Deploying the app to a production instance of GovReady-Q and storing apps in a source code version control repository

 ![My first compliance app!](https://github.com/GovReady/govready-q/blob/master/deployment/docker/docs/startedapp.png?raw=true)